Shakespeare's Leadership Lessons: Performance and Politics in the Pines

 Conquer your fear of Shakespeare!
 Travel to Prescott, AZ to read, perform, and discuss Shakespeare’s oh-so-relevant lessons for 21st-century leadership through 3 classic plays over 7 days with 2 nationally-acclaimed leadership experts.
 This is boot camp the Bard’s way!

 Read, perform, debate Shakespeare's lessons for 21st-century leadership through three plays over seven days.
 Study Henry V in preparation for a five-day faculty-student retreat where you will explore the Tragedy of Macbeth and The Tempest in the pines, on hiking trails and over meals in Prescott, Arizona.
-Return to Phoenix to be coached in a leadership lab, focusing on Henry V by former U.S. Ambassador to the United Nations Ken Adelman and Dr. Carol Adelman of the Hudson Institute as part of their "Movers and Shakespeares" lecture.
+Finish the class in a leadership lab, focusing on Henry V by former U.S. Ambassador to the United Nations Ken Adelman and Dr. Carol Adelman of the Hudson Institute as part of their "Movers and Shakespeares" lecture.

 - Learn through actively experiencing Shakespeare